TheDonCipher/authentico-bolt/frontend/NETLIFY_DEPLOYMENT_FIX.md

 ## Changes Made

+1. **Moved PostCSS dependencies to regular dependencies**

+   - Moved all PostCSS-related packages from devDependencies to dependencies in package.json
+   - This ensures they're available during the Netlify build process
+   - Added: postcss, postcss-import, postcss-nesting, tailwindcss, tailwindcss-animate, autoprefixer

-1. **Updated PostCSS configuration format**
+2. **Updated PostCSS configuration format**

    - Changed PostCSS configuration to use string-based plugin names instead of `require()`
    - This fixes the "A PostCSS Plugin was passed as a function using require()" error
    - Updated both `postcss.config.js` and `postcss.config.netlify.js`

-2. **Simplified Next.js configuration**
+3. **Simplified Next.js configuration**

    - Removed custom PostCSS configuration in webpack config from `next.config.js`
    - Now relying on the standard `postcss.config.js` file

-3. **Enhanced Netlify build script**
+4. **Enhanced Netlify build script**

-   - Updated `scripts/netlify-build.js` to include all necessary PostCSS dependencies
+   - Updated `scripts/netlify-build.js` to verify and install missing dependencies
+   - Added smarter dependency checking that only installs what's missing
    - Added explicit handling for environment variables
    - Improved error handling and logging

-4. **Standardized PostCSS dependencies**

-   - Ensured all required dependencies are installed during build
+5. **Updated Netlify configuration**
-   - Added `autoprefixer` and `tailwindcss` to the explicitly installed dependencies
+   - Added netlify.toml to the frontend directory

-5. **Maintained netlify.toml configuration**
+   - This is necessary because only the frontend folder is uploaded to Netlify
    - Kept `ignore_warnings = true` to prevent warnings from failing the build

 ## Troubleshooting